We launched VC Academy in Taipei on August 14. Applications for the founding cohort are now open — about 10 seats.

 Pillar 4: a fund loses money for years before exits pay out — the J-curve.
 It's why patience, management fees, and carry all work the way they do.

-Four pillars, taught in person on weekends at our Taipei office, each one through real cases with mentor Q&A. The structure draws on how the leading programs teach — VC University (Berkeley Law / NVCA), Kauffman Fellows, the Newton Program (London Business School), and Techstars' Venture Deals — adapted for Taiwan and for the people who actually invest here.
+Four pillars, taught in person at our Taipei office, each one through real cases with mentor Q&A. The structure draws on how the leading programs teach — VC University (Berkeley Law / NVCA), Kauffman Fellows, the Newton Program (London Business School), and Techstars' Venture Deals — adapted for Taiwan and for the people who actually invest here.
 Final session count and sequencing are set with each cohort.

 A lot of VC teaching is either theory you can't use or war stories you can't learn from.
 We work off real deals, and the investors who've done them sit in and talk through the calls they made.